 Step 1.
 Submit a completed application form

-It is very important that you complete every section of the form and include all of the attachments that are required.
-You can submitt your completed application form to one of our campuses, by post or by hand (please note that faxes are not accepted).
+It is very important that you complete every section of the application form and include ALL of the attachments that are required.
+You can submit your completed application form to one of our campuses, by hand or by email (please note that faxes are not accepted).

 Step 2.
 Attend a Briefing Session and write tests